yfrayer/magic-eraser/README.md

 ## Setup

 This project was tested on Ubuntu Studio 16.04.3 LTS with various third party applications already installed.
-If you do not have ImageMagick and FFmpeg, you will need to install them.
+If you do not have ImageMagick, MPlayer, and FFmpeg, you will need to install them.
 The version of TensorFlow used requires a CPU that supports AVX instructions.
 32 GB of memory is recommended.

 Put erasersetup.sh in your home directory or other desired directory.
 This will create a virtual environment using virtualenv, install dependencies for TensorFlow, clone repositories for using Mask RCNN, and set up directories for image processing.